bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-  `.forEach` is basically short hand for a for loop.
+  `.forEach` is basically short hand for a for loop, but it only executes the function once.

   `.map` creates a new array